YottaDB/YDBDoc/MessageRecovery/errors.rst

 GETCWD, Error getting current working directory for file xxxx

-Run Time/MUPIP Error: This indicates that YottaDB could not get the full path of current working directory.
+Run Time/MUPIP Error: This indicates that YottaDB could not get the full path of the current working directory.

-Action: Review up the accompanying message(s) for additional information.
+Action: Review the accompanying message(s) for additional information.

 -----------------
 GETNAMEINFO